 Another source of disparity between our model and quasistatically-driven experiments is the long relaxation timescale required for the interface to attain mechanical equilibrium at a new Jurin's height after each small pressure step (Clotet et al., 2012; Schlüter et al., 2017).
 In fact, the interface may continue to experience fluctuations even after reaching the Jurin's height (Lago & Araujo, 2001; Shikhmurzaev & Sprittles, 2012).
 Hence, the seemingly reversible, non-dissipative displacements (isons) also contribute to viscous dissipation, though to a lesser extent than Haines jumps (rheons).
-Finally, we note that additional mechanisms such as dynamic wetting, snap-off, and fluid trapping (Bonn et al., 2009; Moebius & Or, 2012b; Moebius et al., 2012; Giacomello et al., 2016) which are not considered in our model can provide further sources of energy dissipation.
+Additional mechanisms that can cause hysteresis and dissipation such as dynamic wetting, snap-off, and fluid trapping (Bonn et al., 2009; Moebius & Or, 2012; Moebius et al., 2012; Giacomello et al., 2016) are not considered in our model, which is characterized by a single continuous, univalued interface.

 In conclusion, we have derived a thermodynamic framework that allows the quantification of energy dissipated via Haines jumps in capillary pressure-saturation trajectories at continuum scale from the microscopic mechanisms of surface tension and capillarity.
+The analysis presented here applies in fact to all modeling approaches displaying return-point memory for which the internal energy of multiphase configurations is a true state function.
+Relevant examples include the compartmental models introduced in Refs.
+(Cueto-Felgueroso & Juanes, 2016) and (Helland et al., 2021).
+Return-point memory appears therefore as a very useful property to extend classical equilibrium thermodynamic principles to nonequilibrium systems driven through metastable equilibria.
 The present approach provides in this way a means of upscaling fluid-fluid displacements in disordered media, and a generic method of potential interest in quasistatically-driven disordered systems.